Stephen Tarpley: Pittsburgh Pirates

-On January 27, 2015, the Orioles traded Tarpley along with a player to be named later to the Pittsburgh Pirates for Travis Snider.
-Pittsburgh assigned him to the West Virginia Power of the Class A South Atlantic League and he spent the whole season there, pitching to an 11–4 record, 2.48 ERA, and 1.15 WHIP in 20 starts.
-He began 2016 with the Bradenton Marauders of the Class A-Advanced Florida State League (FSL) and posted a 6–4 record and 4.32 ERA in 20 games started.
+On January 27, 2015, the Orioles traded Tarpley along with a player to be named later to the Pittsburgh Pirates in exchange for Travis Snider.
+Pittsburgh assigned him to the West Virginia Power of the Single–A South Atlantic League and he spent the whole season there, pitching to an 11–4 record, 2.48 ERA, and 1.15 WHIP in 20 starts.
+He began 2016 with the Bradenton Marauders of the High–A Florida State League (FSL) and posted a 6–4 record and 4.32 ERA in 20 games started.

 New York Yankees

 On August 30, 2016, the Pirates traded Tarpley and Tito Polo to the New York Yankees as the players to be named later in the August 1 trade for Iván Nova.
-New York assigned him to the Tampa Yankees of the FSL, and he pitched in one game for them, giving up five runs in five innings.
-He spent 2017 with both Tampa and the Trenton Thunder of the Class AA Eastern League, going a combined 7–0 with an 0.88 ERA and 0.88 WHIP in 18 total relief appearances between the two clubs.
+New York assigned him to the High–A Tampa Yankees of the FSL, and he pitched in one game for them, giving up five runs in five innings.
+He spent 2017 with both Tampa and the Trenton Thunder of the Double–A Eastern League, going a combined 7–0 with an 0.88 ERA and 0.88 WHIP in 18 total relief appearances between the two clubs.

-In 2018, Tarpley pitched for Trenton and Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
+In 2018, Tarpley pitched for Trenton and Scranton/Wilkes-Barre RailRiders of the Triple–A International League.
 The Yankees promoted him to the major leagues on September 1, and he made his major league debut the next day.
 Tarpley pitched in 10 regular season games for the Yankees during his September call up and impressed the Yankees enough to be placed on their post-season roster.
 During the playoffs he pitched one inning in game three of the 2018 American League Division Series against the Red Sox.

 On June 9, 2019, Tarpley recorded his first career save in an extra-innings win against the Cleveland Indians.
 Tarpley logged a 6.93 ERA in 21 appearances on the year.

-On January 11, 2020, the Yankees designated Tarpley for assignment.
+On January 11, 2020, Tarpley was designated for assignment by the Yankees following the re–signing of Brett Gardner.

 Miami Marlins

-He was traded four days later to the Miami Marlins for James Nelson.
+On January 15, 2020, Tarpley was traded to the Miami Marlins in exchange for James Nelson.
 On August 5, 2020, Tarpley earned his first Marlins save.
 In 12 games with Miami, Tarpley recorded a 2–2 record 9.00 ERA.
 On January 3, 2021, the Marlins designated Tarpley for assignment.